axelarnetwork/webdocs/docs/tutorials/axl-evm.md

 ```

 > [!NOTE|label:Troubleshoot]
-> If after performing the above steps you get the following error
-> ```bash
-> Error: rpc error: code = InvalidArgument desc = failed to execute message; message index: 0: no commands to sign found: bridge error: invalid request
-> ```
-> Check [this page](/faqs/ex5-problem.md) for detailed answer on how to resolve it.
+> If after performing the above steps you see the error `no commands to sign found` then check [this page](/faqs/ex5-problem.md) for detailed instructions on how to resolve it.

 Get the `execute_data`: